Class of 2013

 Hilary Murphy, MSN'13, is a family nurse practitioner at STRIDE Community Health Center in Wheat Ridge, Colorado (2020).

 Ken Nelson, MSN'11, DNP'13, moderated the VUSN Alumni Board's annual DNP Know Your Value in March 2021 and in April, was a panelist for "Leadership in the Time of Coronavirus: Stories from the Top," part of the VUSN Dore to Door Alumni Forum.
 He was interviewed in January 2020 by WFRV about the early stages of coronavirus in the United States.
 He served as moderator for DNP Know Your Value that month, and was interviewed in September by Up North News about the rising number of COVID-19 cases in rural areas of Wisconsin.
-Ken is chief nursing officer at both HSHS St. Vincent and St. Mary's Hospitals in Green Bay.
+Ken is chief nursing officer at both HSHS Saint Vincent and Saint Mary's Hospitals in Green Bay.

 Joseph Ojibway, MSN'13, is a nurse practitioner at Neighborhood Health in Nashville (2020).